deakjahn/crop_image/README.md

   gridCornerColor: Colors.white,
   /// The size of the corner of the crop grid.
 Defaults to 25.
   gridCornerSize: 50,
+  /// Whether to display the corners.
+Defaults to true.
+  showCorners: true,
   /// The width of the crop grid thin lines.
 Defaults to 2.
   gridThinWidth: 3,
   /// The width of the crop grid thick lines.
 Defaults to 5.